 Be an exceptional team player and comfortable in working in a highly diverse, multi-cultural environment.

-Work with ICANN’s leaders to set the consumer safeguards strategy and plans for ICANN.
+Work with ICANN’s leaders (both from staff and from SO/AC) to set the consumer safeguards strategy and plans for ICANN.

-Ensure the effective achievement of objectives
+Ensure the effective achievement of objectives.

 Direct the development of methods, techniques and evaluation criteria for consumer safeguard projects, programs, and people.